Md7tz/Running-Lizard/README.md

 1. [DONE] fix left wall to right transition border (make the lizard appear on the right side when position of head is on X is 0)
 2. [DONE] Add a life counter with a 3 image sprite
 3. [DONE] Create a poison class inherited from food class through polymorphism
-4. [Done] Add a popup message upon winning/losing with a retry prompt with the keystroke R (Keystroke Added without popup)
+4. [DONE] Add a popup message upon winning/losing with a retry prompt with the keystroke R (Keystroke Added without popup)
-5. [Done] instantiate more than one fruit(red apple) as an array of objects with randomized position
+5. [DONE] instantiate more than one fruit(red apple) as an array of objects with randomized position
 6. [DONE] instantiate one poisonous apple at a time (no array of objects needed)
 7. [DONE] Fix First couple of tiles that has color filling issue
 8. [DONE] Change lizard color to blend